SarfarazAkram17/SarfarazAkram17/README.md

 ## 💼 About Me

 Hi there!
-I'm **Sarfaraz Akram** – a passionate Full Stack Web Developer from Bangladesh.
+I'm **Sarfaraz Akram** – a passionate MERN Stack Developer from Bangladesh.
 I enjoy building clean and efficient web applications using modern technologies.
 When I'm not coding, I'm learning something new or experimenting with new stacks.

-### 🔄 Current Activity:
+## 🔄 Current Activity:
-  • I’m currently working on a cloud kitchen website name Sam's Kitchen. <br />
+  • I’m currently working on a e-commerce website name ShopSphere. <br />
-  • My next plan is to explore Next.js and Angular.
+  • My next plan is to explore and learn Next.js.

 ## Technologies i use when code

 | Skills Overview          | Technologies |